DAY 1 - Arrival Day

 After your included lunch at a local restaurant, you pick up your bike to ride along a scenic canal with walking around open rice fields and looking around at the amazing folds of the rock formations.
 You have a chance to learn about Vietnamese agriculture and cycle through different villages and a unique area known for its magnificent limestone peaks.
 You spend the night at hotel in Van Long, Ninh Binh.

 After breakfast, you travel by private vehicle to Hai Phong.
-At noon you embark on the Perla Dawn and she sets sail at Cat Hai port.
+At noon you embark on a magnificent ship and she sets sail at Cat Hai port.
 Enjoy a welcome drink and a cruise briefing.
 A splendid lunch is served while cruising the primitive Lan Ha Bay with its hundreds of picturesque islands.

 Take a 2-hour kayaking trip to discover the poetic Tra Bau area.
 Then enjoy swimming in the emerald water.
 Visit a fishing farm and socialize with fishermen to learn more about everyday life here.
-Then return to the Perla Dawn for sunset.
-Enjoy the daily happy hour with buy-1-get-1-free for all drinks from 5 to 6 p.m. while taking part in the cooking demonstration.
-Relax with a Massage and Spa treatment, always available upon request.
+Then return to the ship for sunset and cocktails.

 Delight in a flavorful dinner on the top deck in the center of the serene bay, surrounded by the light of a thousand stars.
 Enjoy the fruit and vegetable carving display and traditional music performances.
 Then, socialize with new friends and crew members.
 Perhaps join the squid fishing.
 Overnight on board.